neutralinojs/neutralinojs/README.md

 In Electron and NWjs, you have to install NodeJs and hundreds of dependency libraries.
 Embedded Chromium and Node make simple apps bloaty.
 Neutralinojs offers a lightweight and portable SDK which is an alternative for Electron and NW.js.
 Neutralinojs doesn't bundle Chromium and uses the existing web browser library in the operating system (Eg: gtk-webkit2 on Linux).
 Neutralinojs implements a WebSocket connection for native operations and embeds a static web server to serve the web content.
 Also, it offers a built-in [JavaScript client library](https://github.com/neutralinojs/neutralino.js) for developers.

-Ask questions on StackOverflow using tag [neutralinojs](https://stackoverflow.com/questions/tagged/neutralinojs)
+Ask questions on StackOverflow using the tag [neutralinojs](https://stackoverflow.com/questions/tagged/neutralinojs)

 ## Contributing